hellblazer315/plex_dupefinder/Dockerfile_README.md

 1. When building the Docker image, add a label to it using the `--label` flag:
    ```
+   APP_PATH='plex_dupefinder/app'
    docker build -t plex_dupefinder --label "preserve=true" app
    ```

+   - Replace `plex_dupefinder/app` in the APP_PATH variable with the absolute path to the `app/` directory on your system.

    This command adds the label `preserve=true` to the `plex_dupefinder` image.

 2. When running `docker system prune`, use the `--filter` flag to exclude images with the `preserve=true` label:
    ```